|Country of Origin||United States|

 The combination of these two breeds is a fun, energetic Jackshund that does best in the house with active people.
 They are suitable for an apartment life too but need to be involved in regular exercise.

 Jackshund appearance changes with each individual as some can be more of a Dachshund and some can be more of a Jack Russell Terrier.
-The ears mostly is long and wide which is similar like its parent, Dachshund.
+The ears mostly are long and wide which is similar to its parent, Dachshund.
 The face mostly goes to its Jack Russell Terrier parent.

 Temperament, Behavior, Personality

 Temperament: The temperament of the Jackshund depends on the environment it has been raised on and on its parent.
 It has a mixed temperament where it obtains intelligence and energy from Jack Russell Terrier.
 It adopts the playful and affectionate temperament from Dachshund.

 Behavior: The Jackshund craves for the love and attention of its people.
 They love being with them all day either playing or just sitting by their side.
 So, if they are left alone for a long time, it is obvious to encounter its destructive behavior like barking and chewing on things.
 So, it is not a great idea to leave your Jackshund all by itself for a long period of time.

 Personality: The Jackshund have a friendly, happy and sometimes stubborn personality.
 They are outgoing, playful, and always curious, which can sometimes lead to trouble.
 They are likely to get along with other pets in the house if raised together from an early age.

 Is Jackshund Child-Friendly?

 Yes, Jackshund is a child-friendly dog that gets along with kids pretty well as they are playful and makes a great playmate for small kids.
 Children can play rough sometimes, which your Jackshund might not tolerate, so proper supervision is necessary.
 Also, teach your kids how to approach the dog and to behave around them.